 The Executive M.B.A. is designed for the employed professional.
 The Executive M.B.A. is an off-campus program which is undertaken as a cohort program where students move through the courses as a group in a set sequence.
-While admission standards are similar to the M.B.A., students in the Executive M.B.A. usually have a minimum of two years of work experience.
+While admission standards are similar to the M.B.A., students in the Executive M.B.A. usually have a minimum of three years of managerial work experience.
 Course requirements for the Executive M.B.A. are similar to the M.B.A. except that Executive M.B.A. students are required to complete a foreign study experience.
+The GMAT could be waived if an applicant has at least five years of significant managerial experience.

 The Executive M.B.A. offers an intensive format with courses offered on Saturdays in five-week blocks.
-Cohort groups are established at different times and in different locations throughout the state.
-Those interested in the Executive M.B.A. should contact the M.B.A.
-Director or the Graduate School of Management office for details about when and where cohorts are being formed.
+Those interested in the Executive M.B.A. should contact the Executive M.B.A.
+Director or the Assistant Director, GSM Program, for further details.